 Goal - $10,300

 We help people who are facing a critical situation that affects the safety, sanitation, or security of their home.
-Tonya Holbrook's home is badly deteriorated and is unsafe, especially considering her limited mobility.
-The funds raised will go directly to her repair project.
-In-kind donations needed: 2 toilets, 2 vanities, 2 windows, walk-in shower, subfloor and flooring.
+Homes we work on are badly deteriorated and unsafe, especially considering our clients often have limited mobility.
+The funds raised will go directly to repair projects.
+In-kind donations are also needed: toilets, vanities, windows, walk-in showers, subfloor and flooring.
 Donated plumbing services would also be very helpful.

 Goal - $24,000